 The City of Carlsbad encourages you to provide input on city programs, services and issues.
 Members of the public may provide comments at City Council meetings, and meetings of city boards, commissions and committees.
 Find agendas for upcoming meetings on the "Meetings & Agendas" page of the city website, or sign up to be notified via email.
-You can also provide input on specific projects as they are being developed.

 Recent Public Input Opportunities